-We have agreed to pay the Agent an aggregate fee equal to 8.0% of the gross cash proceeds (equivalent to 8.0% per share of the per share Offering price of \$) of this Offering and expect the net proceeds from this Offering to be approximately \$1,3.6 million, assuming the sale of the Maximum Offering amount, after deducting up to approximately \$1,200,000 in placement agent fees and \$200,000 in our estimated Offering expenses.
-We have also agreed to pay the Agent's expenses relating to the Offering; provided, however, we shall not be required to reimburse Agent's attorney's fees in excess of \$80,000, subject to the payment of certain additional agreed upon legal expenses.
-Additionally, the Agent shall be entitled to a fee of 8% on all warrant exercises for cash.
+We have agreed to pay the Agent an aggregate fee equal to 8.0% of the gross cash proceeds (equivalent to 8.0% per share of the per share Offering price of \$10.00) of this Offering and expect the net proceeds from this Offering to be approximately \$1.3.6 million, assuming the sale of the maximum Offering amount, after deducting up to approximately \$1.2 million in placement agent fees and \$200,000 for our estimated Offering expenses.
+We have also agreed to pay the Agent a fee equal to 1% of the gross proceeds as a non-accountable expense allowance and agreed to pay all expenses relating to the Offering, including all fees, expenses and disbursements relating to the registration, qualification or exemption of securities offered under the securities laws of foreign jurisdictions designated by the placement agent.
+Notwithstanding the foregoing, the Agent shall not be entitled to receive any fee or commission on any cash received by the Company upon exercise of any of the Warrants issued in the Offering.